alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-16-ruling-on-matam.md

 ---
-layout: post
-title: "Ruling on sleeping on the ground for forty days as mourning over the dead"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatwas of the Permanent Committee of KSA no.5275 question 1"
-category: [bidah, funerals]
 date: 2020-07-16
+group1: true
 hijri: Dhul-Qa'dah 25, 1441
+lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatwas of the Permanent Committee of KSA no.5275 question 1
-summary: "The habit of holding Ma'tam and staying to meet people who come for consolation is a type of Bid'ah."
+summary: The habit of holding Ma'tam and staying to meet people who come for consolation is a type of Bid'ah.
-group1: true
+title: Ruling on sleeping on the ground for forty days as mourning over the dead
 ---

 ### Question: